 Increased hygiene procedures and open windows can make train travel relatively safe, but it all depends on whether cleaning protocol has been followed, so protect yourself by keeping your mask on, washing your hands frequently and using hand sanitiser.

 Again, travel by train to mainland Europe through France or the Netherlands requires 14 days self isolation on return to the UK.
+This quarantine period will reduce to five days from 15 December.

 Is it safe to travel by bus?